JACoW-org/docs-IPAC/docs/Proceedings/doi.md

 # Digital Object Identifiers (DOI)

+!!! warning "DOIs are managed by the JACoW Proceedings Webmaster"
+    Only the [JACoW Proceedings Manager](https://www.jacow.org/Main/Contacts) can register and publish DOIs on DOI.org.
+The Editor-in-Chief is responsible for correctly creating the final proceedings package to be hand-over to the [JACoW Proceedings Webmaster](https://www.jacow.org/Main/Contacts).
+They will then check the package, publish the proceedings and register the DOIs on behalf of the Editor-in-Chief.
+Hence, you can normally skip this documentation page.

 Papers in the IPAC proceedings are given a unique [DOI](https://doi.org) built from the PURR settings and the paper's programme code:

 ![](img/doi-url-example.png)